jptmoore/iiif-in-a-box/README.md

 **Important**:
 - Place annotation files directly in `web/annotations/` - they will NOT be modified
 - The system generates IIIF manifests in `web/iiif/` from your source annotations
-- Only one project is allowed in the YAML configuration

 ## Commands